Buying A Houston Home? Do You Know What NOT To Buy?

 An analysis of 815,494 Houston home listings revealed that bad floor plans and increasing property value will never go hand in hand.
 Here are the dos and don'ts for homebuyers.

-Homebuyers might not know how to choose the best home in Houston.
-They might not identify what bad floor plans are on the first visit.
-They will still feel something is not right about the house.
+While it may be difficult for homebuyers to identify bad floor plans on their first visit, they will still feel something is not right about the house.

-Great tips for buying a home in Houston include avoiding bad floor plans.
-You can do this by knowing what to look for when touring a house.
+To avoid bad floor plans, it's essential to know what to look for when touring a house.
 Here are some of the most common bad layout designs:

-Welcoming guests with a stairway can be off-putting and confrontational.
+This can be off-putting and confrontational to guests.
 Ideal stairways are wide, curved, well-lit, and off to the side.

-Long, narrow, dark hallways cause negative impressions.
-This is especially true if they see the entire hallway right from the entryway.
+Long, narrow, dark hallways cause negative impressions, especially if they see the entire hallway right from the entryway.

-Bedroom doors must not directly open to dining or living areas for privacy.
 Noise from adjacent rooms causes a disturbance.
-Placing bedrooms between closets or bathrooms will provide a good source of sound buffer.
+Placing bedrooms between closets or bathrooms provides a good source of sound buffer.

 Top Ranked Realtors: Paige Martin & The Houston Properties Team